bartoszLesniewski/Hangman-game-bash/README.md

 # Hangman game
 "Hangman" game written in bash with a manual.
+It uses YAD for the graphical interface.